 - The skin is then pricked through the drop using the tip of a lancet – this can feel a little sharp but should not be painful and should not bleed.

 The patient needs to avoid taking anti-histamines and certain other medications before the test.
-Long acting antihistamines (those that do not cause drowsiness) should be stopped for five days; short acting antihistamines can be stopped 48 hours beforehand.
-Many cough mixtures contain an antihistamine; therefore please tell your consultant who is performing the test, any medication that you have taken.
+Long acting antihistamines (those that do not cause drowsiness) should be stopped for five days; short acting antihistamines should be stopped 48 hours beforehand.
+Many cough mixtures contain an antihistamine; please tell the consultant performing the test of any medication that you have taken.

 Intradermal testing (ID)